 After finishing up my last minute packing, I grabbed a quick coffee and then headed to the Ca' Doro vaporetto stop.
-I was a little nervous about how packed the vaporetto would be as there were many others also waiting with their bags to head to the train station.
+I was a little nervous about how packed the vaporetto would be as there were many other people also waiting with their bags to head to the train station.
 The vaporetto was pretty full, but at least we were not packed in like sardines.
 I have heard of having to pay extra when taking luggage onboard.
-So far (knock on wood), I have never had to pay.
+So far, I have never had to pay.

 I took a Eurostar train to Brescia where Katia met me.
 We headed back to her apartment and had lunch.

 After lunch, we went to Guido's shop to see if he could fix my suitcase.
 I was hoping that he could get it to go all the way up and down but at the very least, I needed for it to close or the airline, which by the way damaged my handle, would not let me check the bag and it was too big to carry on.
 Guido took the handle apart.
 It was pretty interesting seeing the inside of a luggage handle.
 Even with a little oil, it was not going to budge.
 He finally found the problem.
 There was a huge dent in the metal halfway down one of the handles.
 My bag must have been dropped from pretty high up and had to have landed on something hard for it to dent like that.
 Guido was able to get the handle to close but we could not make it go up any higher.

 It was a Wednesday in June 2005.
 I was staying in Bellagio on Lake Como.
 The prediction was for temporale that day (bad weather).
 I woke to overcast skies.
 I hung out for a while watching the weather trying to decide what to do.